Explaining the Success of AdaBoost and Random Forests as Interpolating Classifiers: Competing Explanations for the Effectiveness of Boosting

 Although the statistical optimization perspective of AdaBoost is surely interesting and informative, there remain problems.
-First, we observe that the fact that AdaBoost minimizes an exponential loss may not alone count for its performance as a classifier. \citet{Wyner2003} introduces a variant of AdaBoost called Beta-Boost which is very similar to AdaBoost except that by design the exponential loss function is constant throughout the iterations.
-Despite this, Beta-Boost was able to demonstrate similar performance to AdaBoost on simulated data sets. \citep{Schapire2013} also presents evidence casting doubt on the importance of minimizing the exponential loss in AdaBoost.
+First, we observe that the fact that AdaBoost minimizes an exponential loss may not alone account for its performance as a classifier. \citet{Wyner2003} introduces a variant of AdaBoost called Beta-Boost which is very similar to AdaBoost except that by design the exponential loss function is constant throughout the iterations.
+Despite this, Beta-Boost was able to demonstrate similar performance to AdaBoost on simulated data sets.
+Furthermore, among many similar examples in the literature, \cite{Mease2008} present a simulation example in which the the exponential loss is monotonically increasing with the number of iterations of AdaBoost on a test set, while the generalization error decreases.
+In this example, the value of the exponential loss is uninformative about how well the classifier generalizes. \cite{Freund2013} also provide evidence to this end.
+They conduct an experiment that compares AdaBoost to two AdaBoost variants that minimize the exponential loss function at differing rates: one performs the minimization very quickly through gradient descent, while the other performs the minimization quite slowly.
+They find that AdaBoost performed significantly better than these two competitors, suggesting that AdaBoost's strong performance cannot be tied exclusively to its action on the exponential loss function.